 This summer the 24th International Congress on Sound and Vibration (ICSV24) was held in London (23 – 27 July 2017).
 I already published a general blog post about it, and one post about office acoustics highlights (here).
 In this one, I dig into the world of healthcare acoustics.

-Below I compiled shortly the main content from the various healthcare related ICSV London conference presentations and papers.
-My intension is to gather the new knowledge of healthcare acoustics, thus facilitating for the Acoustic Bulletin readers who have this particular interest.
+Below I compiled shortly the main content from the various healthcare-related ICSV London conference presentations and papers.
+My intention is to gather new knowledge of healthcare acoustics, thus facilitating for the Acoustic Bulletin readers who have this particular interest.
 All ICSV conference abstracts can be found here.

 DESIGN CONSIDERATIONS FOR IMPROVEMENT OF SPEECH INTELLIGIBILITY AND PRIVACY IN A HOSPITAL INTENSIVE CARE UNIT (paper 698)